Dealing With Opioids in Our Community

 In the state of Massachusetts, two people die each day from an accidental opioid overdose.

 The City of Lowell along with surrounding communities works to educate the community as a whole on the risks and dangers of opioid overdoses, and to prevent opioid abuse through a range of outreach and educational programs.
 This broad community initiative is led by the Lowell Health Department and includes active participation of local health departments, police departments, health-care organizations, non-profit organizations and educational institutions.

-Substance Abuse Resources - Do you or a loved one need help with substance abuse?
-Visit one of the links below to find the correct support for you and/or your family.
+Do you or a loved one need help with substance abuse?
+Visit one of the following links to find the correct support for you and/or your family.

 - Narcotics Anonymous is for any addict seeking recovery, based on the AA model.

 - The Alcoholics Anonymous Central Service Committee of Eastern Mass coordinates the work of AA in Eastern MA.
 Their primary purpose is to stay sober and help other alcoholics to achieve sobriety.